Tim87234/Tim87234/README.md

 # 👋 Hi, I'm Tim

-I'm 11 years old and really into low level programming.
+I'm 11 years old, from germany and really into low level programming.
 OSDev is my favorite thing to work on because I enjoy figuring out how computers actually work underneath everything.

 ### 🔧 What I like working on